From crusades to comeback: Estonia’s road to independence

 The Estonian society awakens

-The Estonian society became politically active in 1988.
-A joint plenum of the creative unions (writers, artists, architects and theatre and film people), which focused on Estonian national culture and the threat of intensifying Russification, expressed dissatisfaction with the activity of the Soviet Estonian leadership.
+Estonian society became politically active in 1988.
+A joint plenum of the creative unions – writers, artists, architects, and theatre and film professionals – focused on Estonian national culture and the threat of intensifying Russification, and voiced dissatisfaction with the actions of the Soviet Estonian leadership.

 In mid-April, the Estonian Popular Front in Support of Perestroika was founded.
-This moderate, but clearly innovative movement wanted to make the Soviet Union more democratic and demanded political and economic autonomy for Estonia within the Soviet Union.
-The moderate aims of the Popular Front were enthusiastically supported by the Estonian population and it quickly became a powerful mass organisation.
+This moderate – but clearly reform-minded – movement sought to make the Soviet Union more democratic and demanded political and economic autonomy for Estonia within the Soviet Union.
+The Popular Front’s moderate aims were enthusiastically supported by the Estonian population, and it quickly became a powerful mass organisation.

-The early summer of the same year witnessed a series of concerts and joint singing, soon to turn into a large-scale popular movement, and later called the Singing Revolution.
+In early summer of the same year, a series of concerts and communal singing took place – soon developing into a large-scale popular movement that later became known as the Singing Revolution.

-Besides the moderate course, a more radical national movement emerged in 1988, which was clearly directed at restoring Estonia’s independence.
-The Estonian Heritage Society, established at the end of 1987, used totally un-Soviet rhetoric.
-In August 1988, the first Estonian political party was founded: the Estonian National Independence Party (the Estonian abbreviation ERSP).
-Its core was made up of the MRP–AEG members.
+Alongside this moderate course, a more radical national movement emerged in 1988, explicitly aimed at restoring Estonia’s independence.
+The Estonian Heritage Society, established at the end of 1987, used thoroughly un-Soviet rhetoric.
+In August 1988, the first Estonian political party was founded – the Estonian National Independence Party (Estonian abbreviation: ERSP).
+Its core membership came from MRP–AEG.

 The summer of 1988 witnessed a series of concerts and joint singing, soon to turn into a large-scale popular movement, and later called the Singing Revolution.

-On 16 November 1988, the Estonian Supreme Soviet passed the Declaration of Sovereignty, which confirmed the supremacy of laws passed by the Soviet in the Estonian SSR.
-The document also declared that the basis of the relations between the central authorities of the Soviet Union and a Union republic must be an agreement that would establish the rights and duties of both sides, achieved by negotiations.
+On 16 November 1988, the Estonian Supreme Soviet passed the Declaration of Sovereignty, which affirmed the supremacy of laws passed by the Soviet in the Estonian SSR.
+The document also stated that relations between the Soviet Union’s central authorities and a Union republic must be based on an agreement establishing the rights and duties of both sides, reached through negotiations.
 Moscow declared the declaration null and void, but was unable to halt the process of restoring independence.

-A special mass undertaking by independence-seeking forces in the Baltic countries was the Baltic Chain, which attracted keen interest in the foreign press.
-On 23 August 1989, on the 50th anniversary of the signing of the Molotov-Ribbentrop Pact, about two million people formed a living chain from Tallinn via Riga to Vilnius, thus eloquently demonstrating their wish for independence.
+A special mass initiative by the pro-independence forces in the Baltic countries was the Baltic Chain, which attracted keen interest in the foreign press.
+On 23 August 1989 – the 50th anniversary of the signing of the Molotov–Ribbentrop Pact – around two million people formed a human chain from Tallinn via Riga to Vilnius, powerfully demonstrating their desire for independence.

 On 23 August 1989, on the 50th anniversary of the signing of the Molotov-Ribbentrop Pact, about two million people formed a living chain from Tallinn via Riga to Vilnius, thus eloquently demonstrating their wish for independence.